YogPanjarale/null-pointers/README.md

 ## About the Project

-So basically  a social media platfrom where people  make and share roadmaps its a graph type thing
+So basically  a social media platfrom where people  share and make roadmaps , decicion trees which will help people decide where to start also people share recources

 ## Technologies used